PuppyQ08/Cheat-Sheet/algo/README.md

 }
 ```
 left close and right open (if you need to determine the right element)
+This is good if you need to get access to mid+1 value
+left and right close algo will access out of array since mid = arry.size() you still want to get access to mid+1
+But this algo:mid = size()
 ```cpp
 int left = 0, right = nums.size();
   while(left < right){